TZstatsADS/Spring2018-Project1-yuehankong/README.md

 Term: Spring 2018

-+ Projec title: Data Story on Presidential Inaugural Speeches
++ Projec title: Know Grover Cleveland and Franklin D. Roosevelt from Presidential Inaugural Speeches
 + This project is conducted by Yuehan Kong

 + Project summary: Here is the little story I realized after doing a brief study about the texts of 58 U.S. presidents' inaugural speeches from George Washington to that of Donald Trump.
 I focused most on some presidents who won the presidential election more than one term and another two “special” presidents named Grover Cleveland and Franklin D. Roosevelt respectively.